 Often referred to as post-rehabilitation, Pilates Injury Rehabilitation corrects weaknesses and imbalances in our bodies.
 We identify faulty movement patterns that cause pain and help you strengthen your body to prevent further injury.

 Austin Girl Pilates develops an individualized program to gently restore functional efficiency via corrective Pilates Protocols developed by the PhysicalMind Institute(c) 2005.

 Our goal is to provide our clients with necessary information to correct postural and muskuloskelatal issues.
 Many of our clients have entered the studio with knee, hip, back or shoulder pain and are now functioning painlessly after practicing the methods of Conscious Movement.
 Once recovered, they can continue with their work to enhance strength, flexibility, agility and confidence,

-While Austin Girl Pilates has experienced impressive successes with rehab clients, we recommend that anyone suffering from an acute injury should seek medical advice from their doctor and / or physical therapist.
+While Austin Girl Pilates has experienced impressive successes with post-rehab clients, we recommend that anyone suffering from an acute injury should seek medical advice from their doctor and / or physical therapist.
 AGP enjoys collaboration with physicians and physical therapists to maximize improvement for their clients.

 - Knee, ankle, or foot injury